-The Department of Biology contains its own professional program in Medical Technology.
+The Department of Biology contains its own professional program in Medical Technology and Cytotechnology.
 Courses and clinical practice can be completed in four years.
-Consult the Medical Technology/Clinical Laboratory Science section that follows for further details.
+Consult the Division of Clinical Laboratory Sciences section that follows for further details.

 Biology students enrolled at AUM may take marine biology courses at the sea lab in Mobile, Alabama.
 Courses taken at this marine biology station may substitute for some of the courses in the Environmental Science Option.
 For further details, consult the section that follows entitled Marine Biology Environmental Sciences Consortium.